msalemor/llm-use-cases/vision-models.md

 # Azure OpenAI and AI Vision Services

-## OpenAI Models that can generate images
+## OpenAI models that can generate images

 ### DALL-E (2/3)